kazurayam/HowToWriteSLF4JLogsIntoFile/README.md

 -   `com.kazurayam.myapp.Foo`

-I included a file [`logback-console.xml`](https://github.com/kazurayam/HowToWriteSLF4JLogsIntoFile/blob/develop/Include/config/logback-console.xml) which is the default Logback configuration used by Katalon Studio.
-It contains some handles for your customization.
+> I included a file [`logback-console.xml`](https://github.com/kazurayam/HowToWriteSLF4JLogsIntoFile/blob/develop/Include/config/logback-console.xml) which is the default Logback configuration used by Katalon Studio.
+If you read this, you would understand how the logging is configured as default in Katalon Studio.

 ## How to create a demo